 Seventy-nine-year-old Nariman Vakeel is a retired professor of English literature, who lives in a big house with his middle-aged stepson and stepdaughter, Jal and Coomy.
 Vakeel is afflicted with Parkinson’s disease.
 On a walk one day, he breaks his leg.
 The doctor advises complete bedrest for a month and prohibits any form of walking, including visits to the bathroom.
 Stuck to his bed and incapacitated completely, Nariman lapses into depression.
 Jal and Coomy, who do not have much experience in caregiving, hatch a plan to offload Vakeel onto Roxana, their younger stepsister.

-Mistry’s work is a labor of love to the Parsi community.
+Mistry has said that he originally wanted to invert Tolstoy’s quote about happy families being alike (at the beginning of Anna Karenina) at the beginning of his work.
+In essence, he wanted to show that all unhappy families are alike as well.
+But the novel is a labor of love to the Parsi community.
+As a Parsi himself, Mistry shines a brilliant light on this world.
 They are the sole focus of this novel.
-Through his characters, Mistry criticizes and praises their eccentricities.
+Through his characters, he criticizes and praises their eccentricities.
 And there are many of those for they are the most British of all Indian races.
 In fact, there is no historical record of their life before the British.
 As a result, their customs and rituals are an odd mix of Hindu rituals and Western culture.
-Even as they apply the sacrificial red dot with rice (a Hindu custom) on birthdays and eat spicy food that would bring tears to most Indians eyes (this one included) their tastes in music and language are almost totally Western.
+Even as they apply the sacrificial red dot with rice (a Hindu custom) on birthdays and eat spicy food that would bring tears to most Indians eyes (this one included), their tastes in music and language are almost totally Western.
 Their language is an odd mix of Gujarati and English.
 Western classical music (as opposed to Bollywood) is an essential part of their growing up years.
-As a Parsi himself, Mistry shines a brilliant light on this world.

 But the novel is also about happiness and love.
 There are moments of quiet understanding and love.
-Yezad takes to cleaning after his father-in-law later.
+Yezad takes to cleaning after his father-in-law.
 Jal gives extra cash to Roxana’s family after Yezad loses his job.
-Roxana’s younger son Jehangir, a sensitive child, performs several acts of kindness later in the novel.
+Roxana’s younger son Jehangir, a sensitive child, performs several acts of kindnesses.

-That said, it does not have the fluid narrative of Mistry’s earlier novel – A Fine Balance.
+That said, Family Matters does not have the fluid narrative of Mistry’s earlier novel – A Fine Balance.
 Frequently, Mistry digresses into long speeches and inside jokes about Parsi culture.
 He also uses language and references that may be unfamiliar to some readers.